The Humble Sandwich. A Perfect Game Day Food.

 PRO TIP: Don’t forget that you can usually find the most evenly marbled shaved steak at your local Korean market.

 Check out one of our favorite French Dip recipes here.

 THE BREAKFAST BURRITO

-If done right, it’s tough to say if there is a more delicious easily portable food than the breakfast burrito.
-Eggs, sausage, grilled onions, avocado, molten cheese, all wrapped up in a torpedo of piping hot goodness.
-Our favorite tactic for game day breakfast burrito perfection is to fill a sheet pan of these the night before game day, individually wrapping each burrito in tin foil.
+If done right, it’s tough to say if there is a more delicious and easy-to-eat food than the breakfast burrito.
+OK, so it’s technically not a “sandwich” per se, but we feel it fits in with the category just fine.
+It’s eggs, sausage, grilled onions, avocado, and molten cheese all wrapped up in piping hot goodness.
+Our favorite tactic for game day breakfast burrito perfection is to fill a sheet pan of these the night before, individually wrapping each burrito in tin foil.
 You can then unpack and reheat them in a steam tray or directly on the grill on game day.

 Here’s an easy-to-follow recipe for a breakfast burrito, complete with a video.

 Absolutely, hands-down—this is one of our faves.
 It’s got so much texture, is perfectly salty (but not overly salty, thanks to the tasty Italian meats), and is incredibly satisfying.
 What’s the secret ingredient that makes them so damn good?
 The best Italian combos of the Bronx, Brooklyn, Jersey, and Staten Island (the best places to get Italian combos in the US) use…wait for it…aged provolone cheese.
 You get that along with sliced hard salami, ham, capocola (also known as capicola or coppa), roasted red peppers, shredded lettuce, and Italian dressing (or sometimes oil and vinegar).
 That cheese marries everything together better than dentures and hockey.
 We like ours on a sesame seed crusted roll.

 How to make one of these for your game day crowd?
 Look no further than here.

 THE PHILLY CHEESESTEAK